 It allows developers to realize and merge well-known model types, including recurrent networks, convolutional neural networks, and feed-forward deep neural networks.
 CNTK modules can handle sparse data or multi-dimensional dense data from C++, Python, and BrainScript.

-Moreover, the framework can implement stochastic gradient descent learning in parallel across multiple GPUs and machines, and can fit even the massive-scale models into GPU memory.
+Moreover, the framework can implement stochastic gradient descent learning in parallel across multiple GPUs and machines and can fit even massive-scale models into GPU memory.